Reports by 8 Indigo

 In inner city areas, over 43% of children have considered suicide and one in six children under the age of 11 have attempted suicide.
 Common causes cited include bullying, abuse, poverty, homelessness, and alcohol abuse.

 There are also other types of bullying such as: emotional, verbal, physical, mental and social abuse.

 If you see anyone getting bullied then tell someone straight away do not hang back in the shadows.

 Is Litter Illegal?

 It is against the law to drop litter in a public place.
 Around the whole world people have been dropping litter which shows that they don’t care.

 Some people think that because litter pickers are hired to pick up their litter they think they are doing them a favour, but that is not true.
 Some people are more likely to drop litter when they don’t feel bothered about their environment.
 To get rid of gum off the streets it costs about £150 million pounds!

 People might find disposing their litter hard work, so they think it’s easier to just drop it on the street.

 Throwing litter on the street causes more danger to the animals living in the area and also will attract vermin (rats and mice) that can carry harmful diseases.

-I spoke to Fatima, a Year 8 student from Rooks Heath College, who said “people who litter think they are cool and the environment means nothing to them.
+I spoke to Fatima, a Year 8 student from Rooks Heath School, who said “people who litter think they are cool and the environment means nothing to them.
 They think they can do whatever they want including littering.”